-Data Protection Officer (DPO) is a new leadership role responsible for supervising the implementation of the organization’s data protection strategy making sure it is compliant with the GDPR and other applicable data protection laws.
+Data Protection Officer (DPO) is a new leadership role responsible for supervising the implementation of the organization’s data protection strategy making sure it is compliant with applicable data protection laws.

 Personal data is a piece of information that relates to or can be related to a natural person that can be directly or indirectly identified via that information.

 GDPR is comprised of 11 chapters and 99 extensive articles that prescribe requirements for organizations (data controllers), and subcontractors (data processors).
 If we would sum up each chapter in one sentence, this is what it would look like:

 - Chapter 1- explains the definitions, objectives, material, and territorial scope of the GDPR.